 - Icing sugar for decoration or Royal icing (optional), see recipe here

 - Beat egg whites into meringue.
-In a bowl, mix flour, ground almonds and orange zest.

 - Beat butter with sugar until smooth.